kroma-network/kroma-specs/specs/experimental/validator-system-v2/asset-manager.md

 ## Overview

 The Asset Manager oversees the delegation and undelegation of KRO tokens and Kroma Guardian House (KGH) NFTs.
-It calculates and distributes rewards based on [output root][g-l2-output] submissions and manages slashing penalties.
+It distributes rewards based on [output root][g-l2-output] submissions and manages slashing penalties.
 KRO and KGH delegators delegate their assets into the system and receive rewards upon undelegation.
 The Asset Manager supervises the assets of all [validators][g-validator] and delegators within the Kroma validator system.

 ## Composition of Asset Manager